0xZ15H4N/ksi_tnl_coupon_automation/README.md

  and you're done

- now come to google cloud service click this link `https://cloud.google.com/free` awail the 300$ credits to get started! make sure you cancel the bill before 90 completes ( In India we get 300$ credits )
+ now come to google cloud service click this link `https://cloud.google.com/free` awail the 300$ credits to get started! make sure you cancel the bill before 90 completes ( In India we get free 300$ credits )

 create an account for free , i have used google video intelegence and vision AI to extract text from images and video